 Being a collegiate athlete requires such a large commitment of time and energy, some first-year student-athletes might find that they are falling behind in their schoolwork.
 At Saint Mary's, the classroom is always the first priority.
 We can help you to ease the transition from high school to college classes and Division III athletics by identifying potential problem areas, monitoring class work, making you aware of difficulties you may face and showing you some effective time management techniques so you can be better prepared to experience success in the classroom.
-Our Life Skills Advisor is on staff to assist.
+Our Director of Student-Athlete Affairs, Jackie Bauters, is on staff to assist.
 Students are encouraged to be proactive in seeking assistance!